Richard Ojeda: Healthcare

-Ojeda supports Medicare for All.
-He has also stated that Congress and the president should be barred from taking out extra insurance, and would instead have to rely on the standard healthcare which would be afforded every American citizen for the course of their terms to incentivize them in promoting and maintaining quality comprehensive universal healthcare coverage.
+During his 2026 North Carolina congressional campaign, Ojeda noted his support for expanding Medicaid and protecting the Affordable Care Act.
+Ojeda in 2018 stated that Congress and the president should be barred from taking out extra insurance, and should instead have to rely on the standard healthcare which would be afforded every American citizen for the course of their terms of office, to incentivize them in promoting and maintaining quality comprehensive universal healthcare coverage.

 Environment

 Ojeda has called for sustainable energy.
-He is in favor of a Green New Deal.

-Ojeda has noted that he sees a limited role of the anthracite coal (like the one mined in his home state) in steel-making for the foreseeable future but has acknowledged that coal is "not gonna come back", and expressed his desire to find a way for miners to transition into other well-paying jobs.

-During his 2018 congressional campaign, Ojeda praised the Trump administration's plan to roll back environmental regulations of the Obama administration and stated it would benefit the coal industry.
+Ojeda has noted that he sees a limited role for coal in steel-making for the foreseeable future but has acknowledged that coal is "not gonna come back", and expressed his desire to find a way for miners to transition into other well-paying jobs.
+During his 2018 congressional campaign, Ojeda praised the Trump administration's plan to roll back environmental regulations and stated it would benefit the coal industry and bring back jobs to his district.

-"President Trump made a promise to West Virginia to help put our coal miners back to work and in many places our coal miners are working again," Ojeda said in a statement "This will help West Virginia.
-This will help coal mining families.
-The fact is that President Trump's EPA's proposal will help put more West Virginians to work in the third congressional district."

 Immigration

+In a 2016 interview with The New Yorker during the presidential election that year, Ojeda said he understood the frustrations of working-class communities that made them receptive to Donald Trump's messaging on restricting benefits for undocumented immigrants.
+As Trump's administration began enacting immigration policy changes, Ojeda shifted leftward in response.
+He has since spoken out against the Trump administration's policy of separating migrant children from their parents at the border.
+In his 2026 congressional campaign, Ojeda has identified changing federal immigration policy as his top priority, and has been critical of Immigration and Customs Enforcement (ICE) raids.
 Ojeda supports Deferred Action for Childhood Arrivals and a pathway to citizenship for "Dreamers".

-In his reasoning for voting for Trump in 2016, Ojeda cited Trump's stance on reducing immigration and limiting the admission of refugees as reasons for his support.

-“When you hear about illegal aliens getting benefits and you have people here starving to death and can’t get nothing, it’s just a slap in the face,” Ojeda said in a New Yorker interview.
-“When you start talking about bringing in refugees and when they get here they get medical and dental and they get set up with some funds—what do we get?
-So when people hear Donald Trump saying we’re going to take benefits away from people who come here illegally and give them to people who work, that sounds pretty good.”